 There might be instances where drivers are unsure whether their accidents meet the statutory requirements for mandatory reporting.
 In such cases, it is best to contact the police, even if you are unsure whether you have to under the law.
 In fact, you should report all accidents, as getting a police report for your car accident in Atlanta may come in handy later.

 What Information Must Be Reported After a Georgia Vehicle Accident?

 The law does not mention if any specific bits of information are required in your report to the police.
 However, there is certain information that should always be included.
 The police will probably request any other information that is needed.
-Our Atlanta car accident lawyers can help you report your accident if you have not done so and begin a civil action to get compensation for your damages.
+Our Savannah, GA car accident lawyers can help you report your accident if you have not done so and begin a civil action to get compensation for your damages.